YOU-Xiu-Launa/Launa-s/PROCESS.md

 ## Tools used

-I used ChatGPT and Claude for brainstorming, structuring my thoughts, and checking my English phrasing.
+I used DeepSeek for brainstorming, structuring my thoughts, and checking my English phrasing.
 I wrote all the core arguments and examples myself, based on my own experience with AI-generated art and my reading of Dylan Beattie and Don Ihde.

 ## What I kept